demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_CF/README.txt

 >> unzip topo.zip

-Once the topography file is unzipped, create a simbolic link of the executable in this folder:
+Once the topography file is unzipped, launch the solver:

->> ln -s ../../bin/SW_VAR_DENS_MODEL .
+>> ../../bin/SW_VAR_DENS_MODEL

-Finally, launch the solver:

->> ./SW_VAR_DENS_MODEL

 Several output files are created as ESRI ascii files (*.asc) and they can be plotted with a GIS.

-In addition, model output are saved in other files (*.p2d) which can be converted in netCDF format, and plotted with Paraview.
-A conversion utility is provided in the UTILS folder, both as a Python script and a Fortran 90 code.
-They both requires netCDF libraries.
+A script to convert the output of the model in NetCDF4 format is provided in the UTILS folder.
+First create a simbolic link of the script in this folder:

+>> ln -s ../../UTILS/p2d_to_netCDF4.py .

+Then, execute the python script

+>> python p2d_to_netCDF4.py exampleCF.bak

+The new file can be plotted with Paraview.

 [1] A fast, calibrated model for pyroclastic density currents kinematics and hazard TE Ongaro, S Orsucci, F Cornolti